Estimated reading time: 3 minutes

 Above-Ground Sprinkler Systems

 These are most commonly used to irrigate large areas such as lawns.
-These systems are connected to a hose and the sprinkler may be stationary, oscillating, traveling or rotating.
+These systems are connected to a hose and the sprinkler may be stationary, oscillating, traveling, or rotating.
 A major downfall to above-ground sprinkler systems is the big potential for forgetting that the water is on.
-Just one afternoon of forgotten sprinkling can result in a huge water bill, as well as ruined areas where the water has flooded the yard.
+Just one afternoon of forgotten sprinkling can result in a huge water bill and ruined areas where the water has flooded the yard.
 A second downfall is the snaking of the garden hoses in between the above-ground sprinklers.
-These are not only unsightly, but when left over time on your lawn, they can kill the grass beneath them, leaving a brown snake pattern on your lawn.
+These are not only unsightly, but when left overtime on your lawn, they can kill the grass beneath them, leaving a brown snake pattern on your lawn.

 In-Ground Sprinkler Systems